 The Office reports a liability for the accrued leave; however, State appropriations fund only the portion of accrued leave that is used or paid in the current fiscal year.
 Although the Office expects the liability to be funded primarily from future appropriations, generally accepted accounting principles do not permit the recording of a receivable in anticipation of future appropriations.
-At September 30, 2023, the estimated liability for compensated absences, which includes the Office's share of FICA contributions, totaled \$2,758,531.99.
-The current portion of the compensated absences liability, \$136,130.57, is the amount expected to be paid in the coming fiscal year and represents a historical percentage of leave used applied to total accrued leave liability.
+At September 30, 2024, the estimated liability for compensated absences, which includes the Office's share of FICA contributions, totaled \$4,744,750.
+The current portion of the compensated absences liability, \$115,049, is the amount expected to be paid in the coming fiscal year and represents a historical percentage of leave used applied to total accrued leave liability.

-10 - Risk Management
+Note 10.
+Risk Management

 The Office is exposed to various risks of loss related to torts; theft of, damage to, and destruction of assets; errors and omissions; injuries to employees and natural disasters.
 The Office has insurance for its buildings and contents through the State Insurance Fund (SIF), part of the State of Alabama Department of Finance, Division of Risk Management, a public entity risk pool, which operates as a common risk management and insurance program for state owned properties.
 The Office pays an annual premium based on the amount of coverage requested.
 The SIF provides coverage up to \$2 million per occurrence and is self-insured up to a maximum of \$6 million in aggregate claims.
 The SIF purchases commercial insurance for claims which in the aggregate exceed \$6 million.
-The Office purchases commercial insurance for its automobile coverage, general liability, and professional legal liability coverage.
-In addition, the Office has fidelity bonds on the Chancellor and Fiscal Services personnel as well as all other Office personnel who handle funds.
+In addition, the Office has automobile coverage and fidelity bonds on the Chancellor and Fiscal Services personnel as well as all other Office personnel who handle funds, through the Division of Risk Management.
+The Office purchases commercial insurance for its professional legal and cyber security liability insurance coverage.

+Note 11.
 Health Insurance